Pork Roast Recipe

 Crispy Pork Skin

-As a final step before removing the pork roast from the oven, I like to remove the foil, switch on the broiler, and let the pork sizzle under the heat for a couple of minutes.
-The hot oven will crisp up the pork rind and give the top a nice crust and a deep golden brown, like a porchetta recipe.
-This is optional but very recommended!
+As a final step before removing the pork roast from the oven, I like to remove the foil, turn on the broiler, and let the pork sizzle for a couple of minutes.
+The hot oven will crisp up the pork rind and give the top a nice crust, turning it a deep golden brown, like a porchetta recipe.

 More Tips for Perfect Roast Pork